fastmcp-me/fast-pyairbyte/README.md

 #### Hosted Server
 - The server uses Server-Sent Events (SSE) for communication via the `/mcp` endpoint
 - Direct URL connection to the MCP server
-- No MCP configuration needed - you provide your OpenAI API key when calling the tool
+- Provide your OpenAI API key via headers in the MCP configuration

 #### Local Server
 - Requires Python and the necessary dependencies installed locally